- Search The Registry

-In July 1849 he passed the teacher's examination and became first assistant in the Public High School.
-From 1849 to 1851 he studied during the evenings and Saturdays at the St. Augustine Institute to study all religious creeds and compare them with the bible.
+In July 1849, he passed the teacher's examination and became the first assistant in the Public High School.
+From 1849 to 1851, he studied during the evenings and Saturdays at the St. Augustine Institute to study all religious creeds and compare them with the bible.
 He was baptized into the Baptist church but did not agree with that church's doctrine of Baptism.
-In 1851 he moved to Trenton, New Jersey to become principal of a public school there.
+In 1851 he moved to Trenton, New Jersey, to become public school principal there.
 Around that time, he married Elizabeth P. Wood.
 He also helped form a young men's association and organized a choir and Sunday school of the local Mt.
 Zion A. M. E. church.
-In 1856 he left Trenton to take charge of a public school at Newburgh, New York, where he joined the Baptist church along with his wife, both being baptized on February 22, 1857 in the Hudson River.
+In 1856 he left Trenton to take charge of a public school at Newburgh, New York, where he joined the Baptist church with his wife, both being baptized on February 22, 1857, in the Hudson River.

-He joined the Shiloh Baptist Church where his position as a church leader was opposed by the white pastor.
-In spite of this, he was chosen as a teacher and then superintendent of the Sunday school and made a trustee and deacon of the church.
-When his further advancement was opposed by the pastor, he opened his own church where he preached on Sunday afternoons and nights although he was not licensed to preach by the Church.
-He attended the American Baptist Missionary Society Convention at Philadelphia in 1858 where he along with Leonard Grimes, William Spellman, and Sampson White pushed the organization to oppose slavery.
+He joined the Shiloh Baptist Church, where the white pastor opposed his position as a church leader.
+Despite this, he was chosen as a teacher and then superintendent of the Sunday school and made a trustee and deacon of the church.
+When the pastor opposed his further advancement, he opened his church, where he preached on Sunday afternoons and nights, although he was not licensed to preach by the Church.
+He attended the American Baptist Missionary Society Convention in Philadelphia in 1858.
+Leonard Grimes, William Spellman, and Sampson White pushed the organization to oppose slavery.
 They voted to have no fellowship with slave-holding ministries.
-He preached at the convention and he was given a recommendation that he be licensed, either at Shiloh or at the First Baptist Church, a white church that had promised to give him a license.
+He preached at the convention and was recommended that he be licensed, either at Shiloh or at the First Baptist Church, a white church that had promised to give him a license.